goomcoom/vuex-module-maker/readme.md

 }
 ```

-If you would like to change/create a type you can pass a type-config into the types config object, if you would like to
+If you would like to change/create a type you can pass a type-config into the `types` config object, if you would like to
 change the default you can pass the type-config under the type name `default`.

 The example below shows how to create a new type, the same process can be used to edit any of the existing types or
 default.
-Defining config types does not replace the current types, it updates the affected types and adds the new types
-for example supplying a config object with just the `string` type will not remove all the other types so they do not
-need to be re-defined.

 ###### Example – Creating a `form` Type

 We will be using the [vform](https://github.com/cretueusebiu/vform) package as an example, the package provides us with
 a form object that is extremely helpful with handling [laravel](https://laravel.com/docs/7.x) form errors.

-1. We would like the type to be assignable to state properties and we want a new form to be returned if the state
+1. We would like the type to be assignable to state properties with the type 'form', and we want a new form to be
-property is `null` – `config.types.form.default_value = new Form`.
+returned if the state property is `null` – `config.types.form.default_value = new Form`.
 2. The current default function already returns the default value if the `state_property === null` so we do not need to
 add a getter config for our `form` type – If a type does not have a specified getter, the default getter is used.
 However, an example has been provided to show the wrapping function.
 Every config getter should be returned by a
 function that accepts the `state_name & default_value`.
-The getter will be re-used so we need a way of passing the
+The getter will be re-used, so we need a way of passing the
 variables to the getter.
 3. For the mutation we want to accept both the `Form` class and an `object` that we can use in the construction of the
 form but if the value is `null` or `undefined` we would like to set the state prop to `null`.
 The default mutation does
-not provide this kind of functionality so we need to define a custom mutation.
+not provide this kind of functionality, so we need to define a custom mutation.
 Similar to the getter, we need to wrap
-the mutation in a function that will make state_names available to the mutation.
+the mutation in a function that will make `state_name` available to the mutation.

 ```javascript
 import Form from "vform";